Johan Christian Dahl: Abroad in Dresden

 The Nauwerk Family, 1819, National Gallery of Art.
 Drawn during the artist's time in Dresden.

 Dahl traveled to Dresden in September 1818.
 He arrived with introductions to the city's leading citizens and to major artists such as Caspar David Friedrich, who helped him establish himself there and became his close friend.
 One critic has written: "Friedrich's still, meticulously executed landscapes - products of an art informed by his strict Protestant upbringing and a seeking for the divine in nature - were justifiably famous by the time he and Dahl became acquainted.
 We are able to see his Two Men Contemplating the Moon (1819), which ranks among his greatest works, and features two "Rückenfiguren," or figures seen from behind, solemnly and companionably gazing at a young sickle moon from the edge of an old forest.
 'Greifswald in Moonlight' (1816–17) depicts the artist's birthplace in Pomerania, on the Baltic coast: bathed in an even, gauzy moonlight, the ancient university town assumes an almost ethereal appearance."

 Friedrich was fourteen years Dahl's elder and an established artist, but the two found in each other a shared love for nature and a shared enthusiasm for a way of depicting nature that was based on the study of nature itself rather than on the academic cliches that they both profoundly despised.
 One writer has put it this way: "A warm and sociable character, he soon met and became friendly with the more introverted and reclusive Friedrich, recording how they once walked together in the park of the Grösser Garten among 'many lovely trees of different kinds, and the moon looked beautiful behind the dark fir trees.'"

 Together with Friedrich and Carl Gustav Carus, Dahl would become one of the Dresden painters of the period who exerted a decisive influence on German Romantic painting.

 In Dresden, as in Copenhagen, Dahl traveled around the area to draw subjects that could be of use to him in larger works that would be painted later in his atelier.
 He wrote to Prince Christian Frederik in 1818 that "most of all I am representing nature in all its freedom and wildness."
 Dahl found enough material in the Dresden area to supply motifs for his paintings, but he continued to paint imaginary landscapes with forests, mountains, and waterfalls.
 One such painting, completed in 1819, entitled Norsk fjellandskap med elv (Mountainous Norwegian landscape with river"), garnered great attention among younger artists who considered the striking natural quality of the painting a breath of fresh air on Dresden's stagnant art scene.
-Another monumental waterfall painting, completed the next year, was lavished with praised by the critic for Kunstblatt who said that Dahl was greater than Jacob van Ruisdael.
+Another monumental waterfall painting, completed the next year, was lavished with praise by the critic for Kunstblatt who said that Dahl was greater than Jacob van Ruisdael.
 Dahl was accepted into the Dresden academy in 1820.